Python-Test-Engineer/PyTest-Cookbook/docs/pytest/pytest_hooks.md

 - pytest_sessionstart
 - pytest_sessionfinish
 - pytest_collection_modifyitems - this gathers tests it will do and can display without running tests.
 One can sort by property as well as add markers dynamically
+- pytest_generate_tests - this enables us to customise tests.
+The example we look it is how we can dynamically create params for the `@pytest.mark.paremetrize` feature.
+This is a Hypothesis Lite as it werem where can create datasets that push the boundaries of values.
 - pytest_runtest_makereport - we get test results and export to CSV, (see below).
 This can be used to create simple summary reports.

 There are many more.
 A useful article on hooks: https://paragkamble.medium.com/understanding-hooks-in-pytest-892e91edbdb7